Prayers and well wishes for beloved local football coach who collapsed during game

 “Coach Parker is not only a coach, but he’s also been there for the community, for individual students and for all my organizations I’ve been a part of- he always is supportive,” said Pastor Wesby.
 “So, why not support a brother in his time of need?
 So, the way we support him is pray.”

-Tonight’s prayer vigil will be held at the “Bear Den”- the high school’s football field- at 6pm.
+The prayer vigil will be held at the “Bear Den”- the high school’s football field- at 6 p.m.
+Tuesday.

 Representatives from the school have said that Coach Parker will remain in the hospital for a few days and that he is in good hands.